Ree-jp-minecraft/StackStrage/README.md

 ![image2](image/image2.png)

 # Permission
-`stackstorage.command`
+`stackstorage.command.my`
-Permission to open storage by command
+Permission to open my storage by command
 Default can be used by anyone

+`stackstorage.command.user`
+Permission to open all user storage by command
+Default can be used by op

 # Download
 https://poggit.pmmp.io/p/StackStorage